f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 | CLEAR            | Fault detected in the AOM                                                          |
 +------------------+------------------------------------------------------------------------------------+

+AOM is rSeries Always-On Management.
+The Always-On Management (AOM) subsystem enables you to manage the system remotely from a serial console, even if the host is powered down.
+The AOM Command Menu operates independently of F5OS.
+For more details about the AOM subsystem see the following solution article:

+`K000148736: Overview of the AOM subsystem in F5OS <https://my.f5.com/manage/s/article/K000148736>`_

 Below is an example of an **aom-fault** being raised and then cleared.

 .. code-block:: bash